 ASCAP VS BMI - Distrokid Is Not Enough to Collect Your Performance Royalties

-If you’re hoping to make millions by just streaming your music on sources like Spotify, Apple Music, or Google Play, we’ve got some bad news: you won’t.
-Yes, it’s the blunt truth, but only because we want you to know the many other sources of revenue out there that can pay you much, much more than streaming.
-One of those avenues is through non-profit, public performance organizations like BMI and ASCAP.
+If you’re hoping to make millions by just getting your music played on streaming services like Spotify, Apple Music, or Google Play, we’ve got some bad news: you won’t, even if you've properly submitted your songs to a music distributor like DistroKid.
+Yes, it’s the blunt truth, but only because we want you to know the many other sources of revenue out there for your music career that can pay you much, much more than streaming.
+One of those avenues is through a non-profit, public performance rights organization like BMI or ASCAP.

-BMI and ASCAP are what are known as Public Rights Organizations or PRO’s for short.
-Their purpose is to ensure that any public performance of an artist’s song is rightfully paid for, and this includes any public performance.
-Whether it’s performing live on stage, cafe music or radio playtime, BMI and ASCAP collect the royalties and distribute it among artists.
+BMI (Broadcast Music, Inc.) and ASCAP (American Society of Composers, Authors and Publishers) are what are known as Performing Rights Organizations, or PRO’s for short.
+Where music distribution services will collect mechanical royalties, BMI or ASCAP will collect performance royalties.
+The purpose of a PRO is to ensure that any public performance of an artist’s song is rightfully paid for, and this includes more than just live performances.
+Whether it is performing live on stage, music playing in the background at a cafe or radio playtime, BMI and ASCAP collect the royalties and distribute it among the copyright owners (songwriters and publishers).
 They’re also organized under US law and the US Copyright Act, so you can trust they won’t run away with your money.

-Historically, BMI is more centered around broadcast plays, such as radio, while ASCAP when it first started out was better for sheet music publishers.
-But today, ASCAP and BMI do the exact same thing: collect all your performance royalties, and send that money to your bank.
-Distrokid and other similar services are only for distribution and collect mechanical royalties for digital streams and sales.
+Historically, BMI is more centered around broadcast plays, such as plays on radio stations, while ASCAP, when it first started out, was better for sheet music publishers.
+But today, ASCAP and BMI do the exact same thing: collect all your public performance royalties, and send that royalty payment to your bank.
+DistroKid and other similar services are only for distribution and collect mechanical royalties for digital streams and sales.
 So, when you only take advantage of one piece of the pie, you’re essentially leaving other revenue sources on the table.

 Both BMI and ASCAP split royalties of a song between the Songwriter and Publisher, and artists have the choice of what percentage of royalties they’ll earn from each category during a process called song registration.

 Don't get overwhelmed if you are confused by music publishing.
-Since you're an independent artist with no record label or signed contracts, you'll most likely put 100% into Songwriting and 0% into publishing.
+Since you're an independent artist making original songs, with no record label or signed contracts, you'll most likely put 100% into Songwriting and 0% into publishing.
 This way you won’t lose any royalties!

-For BMI, since their percentage system is on a 200% scale, independent artists with no publishing company or record deals will put 200% into the songwriting section and 0% in the publishing.
+For BMI, since their percentage system is on a 200% scale, independent artists with no music publisher or record deals will put 200% into the songwriting section and 0% in the publishing.
 The money works out the same between BMI and ASCAP, just the percentages they use are different.

-Throughout the year, companies report song usage to BMI and ASCAP, this is important to note because PROs don't actively monitor usage.
-At the same time, they collect funds from all the businesses and entities through something called a banket license so that they can use copyrighted music for their businesses, such as restaurants, on the radio, or in a shopping mall.
-A blanket license is, as the name suggests, a license that gives coverage for nearly any song that a business or broadcast wants to play.
+Throughout the year, companies report song usage to BMI and ASCAP.
+This is important to note because PROs don't actively monitor usage.
+At the same time, they collect funds from all the businesses and entities through something called a blanket license so that they can use copyrighted music for their businesses, such as restaurants, music venues, on the radio, or in a shopping mall.
+A blanket license is, as the name suggests, a music license that gives coverage for nearly any song that a business or broadcast wants to play.
 They pay a flat fee for the use.

 So, What Should You Do Now?

-To learn more about how music royalties work, check out this comprehensive guide right here: Music Royalties Explained: The Ultimate Guide
+To learn more about licensing and how music royalties work, check out this comprehensive guide right here: Music Royalties Explained: The Ultimate Guide